Netatalk/netatalk-webmin/README.md

 The same thing can be accomplished within the Webmin UI, in the Netatalk module's Module config.

+By default, each deamon is controlled by separate controls, e.g. with systemctl commands.
+If you want to control all daemons with one set of buttons, for instance via OpenRC, simply do not define the 'atalkd' init commands.

 # The current level of Netatalk 2 feature support

 - Starting and stopping afpd and all AppleTalk services